What is next of kin and how do courts determine it?

 • Great grandchildren

-Intestate administration laws are designed to make sure that a person’s assets don’t end up without an heir, even if they do not have many living family members.
+Intestate administration laws are designed to ensure that a person’s assets don’t end up without an heir, even if they have few living family members.

 While next of kin can be a confusing term, meaning slightly different things in different scenarios, if you are currently dealing with your loved one’s estate, you can always rely on the court to provide you with the correct information regarding this terminology in your particular state or county.